Advertising Code for Cosmetic Products (RCP) 2023

 Paragraph 2

-Claims which convey the idea that a product has a specific benefit when this benefit is mere compliance with minimum legal requirements are not allowed.
+Claims that convey the idea that a product has a specific benefit when this benefit is mere compliance with minimum legal requirements are not allowed.

 Paragraph 3

-If a product states that it contains a specific ingredient, said ingredient must actually be contained.
+If a product states that it contains a specific ingredient, it must actually contain that ingredient.

 Paragraph 4